NikitaMasych/starknet-briefing/README.md

 * Cairo 1: [cairo](https://github.com/starkware-libs/cairo)

-Former one is a bit more mature, with greater amount of docs/infrastructure and projects in it, yet with peculiar syntax and becoming deprecated, whereas second is heavily improved, rewritten in Rust version.
+Former one is a bit more mature, with greater amount of docs/infrastructure and projects in it, yet with peculiar syntax and becoming deprecated, whereas second is fundamentally improved, rewritten in Rust version.

+**NOTE:** Cairo is not limited to just smart contracts, it is a Turing Complete general-purpose language, which means, you can write anything in it.

 You need to know about existence of the first one, but focus and use primarily Cairo 1.